10 Uses for Twist Ties

 Glasses wearers have all been there with critical equipment failure and no spares to hand.
 If you need to get out the door fast, your eyeglass repair kit is nowhere to be seen, and you don't have time to futz with your glasses, use a twist tie.
 Strip the outer paper or plastic, run the wire through, twist a few times, and snip short to prevent trailing ends.
 It might not look gorgeous, but you're the only one who will see it.

 If you just popped a button, lost a zipper pull, or experienced another wardrobe malfunction, twist ties may be able to help out.
 They're quite flexible, durable, and strong, and they'll at least get you through long enough to go home and really fix the problem.

 Have keys, bolts, or something else that you want to keep together?
 Twist ties to the rescue!
 You can twist them off into a ring to hold everything in one place, whether you're stashing it in a drawer or hanging it on the wall of the tool shed.
 In addition, those twist tie rings are also handy for keeping papers together; no more losing the last page of your homework.

 6. Stitch holders and markers for knitters

-Stitch holders and markers tend to be expensive, and they can also have a habit of wandering off.
+Stitch holders and markers tend to be expensive, and they also have a habit of wandering off.
 Twist ties are free, and, honestly, who cares if they go on walkabout as long as they're not in active use?
-You can color code with them, use them on a variety of needle sizes (unlike some stitch markers, which are too small for some knitting projects), and use them to hold the stitches you're not working with.
+You can color code with them, use them on a variety of needle sizes (unlike some stitch markers, which are too small for many knitting projects), and use them to hold the stitches you're not working with.
 (This clever tip is from The Secret Yumiverse.)